omqr5/LocalRepo-SP25/README.md

 # Local Repository

-## Making changes to the branch Demo
+## Making Changes to the Branch Demo
-We are leaning about git branches
+We are learing about git branches